 Want to understand and work on the language which your computer and languages like python understand?
 Just go through this article one, we will help you achieve your goal.
 In this article, we will learn about an exciting module in python known as python bitstring.
-It is generally defined as a module that makes the creation, analysis, and manipulation of binary data (contains only 0 and 1) as simple and natural.

 We will see how we can create bitstrings and how to perform operations on them.
 And if you are working on Python 2.7, you don’t need to worry, and the python bitstring module supports both versions- 2.7 and 3.